primaryobjects/quantum-tunneling/readme.md

 ## Conclusion

 The key question in quantum effects of classical computer transistors is how soon could quantum tunneling become a large enough problem to prevent computers from operating efficiently.
-According to the above estimated probability data, based upon the current semidonductor manufactoring process and future expections, it appears around the year 2025 computing devices may begin to experience an unreasonable amount of data loss from components built with classical transistors.
+According to the above estimated probability data, based upon the current semidonductor manufacturing process and future expections, it appears around the year 2025 computing devices may begin to experience an unreasonable amount of data loss from components built with classical transistors.
 This data loss could be expected to be in the range of 2.68%.

 Note, the above data is based upon estimates and should not be considered as a given prediction of the state of quantum tunneling on computing technology.